 While both cameras provide excellent video quality and advanced features, the D850’s 4K capabilities and lack of cropping give it an edge in terms of video performance, making it a better choice for videographers or multimedia creators who prioritize high-quality video recording.

 Connectivity and Storage Options

-In terms of connectivity, Nikon D850 and D750 come with a variety of options.
+In terms of connectivity, both come with a variety of options.